What role does value play in sales generation?

 The first example that comes to mind of value selling is a mystery gift idea I stumbled upon called The Mystery Package Company.
 They deliver an immersive gift experience in the form of a mail-order series of packages.

 It’s not cheap, yet customers have to apply to order because of the high demand.
 When you provide enough value, price doesn’t matter.
+That's why you really need to factor price when doing your competitive analysis in the beginning.

 Now that you just learned what customers value, you're probably wondering what you can do to get awesome results implementing value selling for your online store.
 Here are a few easy tactics that can go a long way for your business.